UWStout/gdd325-web-base-lite/README.md

 # Recommended Software and Tools
 Before getting started, install and configure software as follows:
 - Install [Git for Windows](https://git-scm.com/download/win) and configure as follows
-  - Enable checking for updates: This option comes up early in the install wizard
+  - _Enable checking for updates_: This option comes up early in the install wizard
-  - Choose the default editor used by git: Change to 'Use nano as the default editor'
+  - _Choose the default editor used by git_: Change to 'Use nano as the default editor'
-  - Configuring line endings: change to 'Check out as-is, commit unix style'
+  - _Configuring line endings_: change to 'Check out as-is, commit unix style'
 - Install [node.js](https://nodejs.org/) LTS version (the even numbered version, NOT the odd one)
 - Install [Visual Studio Code](https://code.visualstudio.com/)
   - At 'Additional Tasks', ENABLE the TWO 'Open with Code' options and the 'Create a Desktop Icon' option.